jasondraether/SPOT-Logo-Recognition/README.md

-# spot_logo_recognition
+# SPOT BIG TEN Logo Recognition
-SPOT robot image processing algorithm using matched filters
+A work in progress.
+Using matched filters, we perform detection of BIG TEN logos in a given image.